Calculated-Esports/Ruleset/README.md

 ### 6.6 Punishment: Team Tasks

-Each member of a CE Team have tasks of responsible, listed in {{link}}.
+Each member of a CE Team have tasks of responsible, listed in https://github.com/Calculated-Esports/Rules/blob/main/README.md#teams-and-tasks.
 Failure to follow your tasks = may result in you losing your position as Captain and/or Manager, and can also make you lose your spot as a player.

 ### 6.7 Punishment: Any other rule